src-d/blog/content/post/review-programs-with-graphs.md

 * official implementation in Torch [https://github.com/yujiali/ggnn](https://github.com/yujiali/ggnn)

-A very brief on of GG-NN, a recurrent network from a family of “Message Passing Neural Networks”.
+A very brief recap of GG-NN, a recurrent network from a family of “Message Passing Neural Networks”.

-Input: graph, Output: sequence.
-Uses GRU, unrolls the recurrence for a fixed number of steps and use backpropagation through time in order to compute gradients.
+*Input*: a graph, *Output*: a sequence.
+Proposed implementaion uses GRU, unrolls the recurrence for a fixed number of steps and use truncated backpropagation through time in order to compute gradients.

 The idea is:

-* a graph can be treated as “computation graph”
+* an input graph can be treated as “computation graph”

 {{% caption src="https://cdn-images-1.medium.com/max/2780/1*fPzRm3Flq3dQErn7LEG_Ig.png" title="Graph structure illustration from tutorial 'Representation Learning on Networks', WWW 2018" %}}
 source: representation Learning on Networks, WWW 2018, [http://snap.stanford.edu/proj/embeddings-www](http://snap.stanford.edu/proj/embeddings-www)